Beauty

 Chemical sunscreens

-To make things easier for you during this period of high skin sensitivity we advise you to use mineral sunscreens.
+To make things easier for you during this period of heightened skin sensitivity, we recommend mineral sunscreens.
 Chemical filters are not at all bad for the skin, but they are sometimes less well tolerated.
 Pregnancy is also a time when your skin's sensitivity can change.
-If you usually feel a little tingling with your beloved sunscreen it's time to try an equivalent cosmetic product with mineral filters.
+If you're used to feeling a little tingling with your beloved sunscreen, now's the time to try it, now's the time to try an equivalent cosmetic product with mineral filters..

 Our sun care products for pregnant women